commercetools/nodejs/CONTRIBUTING.md

 4. To run all packages tests simply do `npm test` (we use [jest](https://github.com/facebook/jest)).
 If you want to work on a specific package and run the tests only for that package, we recommend to use `npm run test:package`.
 This will prompt you to select one of the available packages.
 To run in _watch_ mode simply do `npm run test:package -- --watch`.

 5. Integration tests are separated out in another folder "/integration-tests".
-To run the integration test, simply do
+To run the integration test, you need to create a env file and have _PROJECT_KEY_ (as npm*config_projectkey), \_CLIENT_ID*, _CLIENT_SECRET_ in your environment variables as specified [here](https://commercetools.github.io/nodejs/sdk/api/getCredentials.html).
+Then run integration test with

 ```
 npm run test:integration